robrichard/graphql-spec/spec/Section 6 -- Execution.md

 set's fields will not be included in the grouped field set.
 Rather, a record representing the deferred fragment and additional context will be stored in a list.
 The executor revisits and resumes execution for the list of deferred fragment records after the initial execution is initiated.
+This deferred execution would ‘re-execute’ fields with the same response key that were present in the grouped field set.

 As an example, collecting the fields of this selection set would collect two